PetrPPetrov/beautiful-capi/doc/DescriptionSchema.md

       optional
     </td>
     <td>
-      Path to the include file.
-Can be absolute or relative to .xml file
+      Specifies path to the include file, can be absolute or relative path to .xml file
     </td>
     <td>
       ""